ChevyLiang/Geng-BEVA-agent-skills/README.md

-# Codex Rice Analysis Skills
+# Codex Skills For Geng-BEVA-Agent

 ## A modular analysis framework for rice functional genomics, introgression, and population structure